docker/docs/content/scout/policy/view.md

 the issue, upgrade the package version to the fix version.

 For licensing-related policies, the list shows all packages whose license doesn't meet the policy criteria.
-To fix the issue, look for an alternative package distributed under a more appropriate license, or cut the dependency by reimplementing the functionality in your own code.
+To fix the issue, find a way to remove the dependency to the violating package, for example by looking for an alternative package distributed under a more appropriate license.

 ## CLI